SverreNystad/board-master/docs/minimax.md

             value = minimax_depth(child, depth - 1, true)
             bestValue = min(bestValue, value)
         return bestValue
 ```
-## Variants of Minimax

 ### Alpha-Beta Pruning
-Alpha-Beta pruning is an optimization technique for the Minimax algorithm.
-It reduces the number of nodes evaluated by the minimax algorithm in its search tree, pruning away branches that won't be selected.

-Think of alpha and beta as the upper and lower bound for the values.
+Alpha-Beta pruning optimizes Minimax by eliminating branches that don't need to be explored.
+It uses two values, alpha and beta, to represent the minimum score that the maximizing player is assured and the maximum score that the minimizing player is assured, respectively.

 **Pseudocode:**
 ```py